NSLS-II/Docker-Builder/README.md

 ```
 The input should match the directory name of the target distribution.
 Note that the `run_container.sh` script described below will only work for distributions that have successfully generated docker images.

-Building each docker images will take several minutes.
+Building each docker image will take several minutes.
 To ensure that the docker images were created successfully, run:
 ```
 docker image ls
 ```